 - Free food and drinks and a comfortable place to relax at airport lounges

-- Room upgrades and food credits through AMEX Fine Hotels & Resorts
+- Room upgrades and food credits through Amex Fine Hotels & Resorts

-- Discounts with AMEX Offers
+- Discounts with Amex Offers

-- Complimentary travel insurance and purchase protections
+- Complimentary travel protections and purchase protections

-For rates and fees of the Amex Platinum Card, please click here.
+For rates and fees of the Amex Platinum Card, click here.